nt153133/WitchHunt/README.md

 ﻿# WitchHunt

-This is a byte pattern matching library which uses the GreyMagic style of patterns.
+A byte pattern matching library which uses the GreyMagic style of patterns.

 ##Pattern Format